ethereum/ethereum-org-website/src/content/glossary/index.md

 ### execution client {#execution-client}

-After the merge to [proof-of-stake](#pos) existing Ethereum mainnet clients will continue to host the [Ethereum Virtual Machine](#evm), validate transactions and execute state transitions but will not participate in consensus.
+After the merge to [proof-of-stake](#pos), existing Ethereum Mainnet clients will continue to host the [Ethereum Virtual Machine](#evm), validate transactions and execute state transitions but will not participate in consensus.
 These clients will therefore be referred to as "execution clients".

 ### execution layer